Course Number and Title: OTA 225 Clinical Fieldwork Level I-A

 - Demonstrate professional behaviors that include communicating effectively, self- assessing, and maximizing learning opportunities.

-- Adhere to facility rules and regulations.
+- Adhere to facility rules and regulations for safety of self and others.

 - Demonstrate punctuality and preparedness for all fieldwork sessions.